ABOUT THE AUTHOR

-As an artist who has lived most of my life with chronic illness due to auto-immune issues, I rely on art for my own healing.
-It has literally saved my life.
-I have also had the opportunity to lead healing art workshops for chronically ill patients for 20 years, working with individuals who suffer from Parkinson's, Cancer, and other diseases.
+As an artist who has lived with chronic illness due to auto-immune issues, Stacey Ballard relies on art for her own healing.
+She has led art workshops for chronically-ill patients for 20 years, working with individuals who suffer from Parkinson's, Cancer, and other diseases.

-I was diagnosed with PSC at 25 years old, about 10 years later, after 13 surgeries, I went into end-stage liver failure.
+I was diagnosed with PSC at 25 years old, about 10 years later and after 13 surgeries, I went into end-stage liver failure.
 I had double coverage by health insurance (Blue Shield & Cigna) and had been with them for many years.
 But after 2 ½ years on the list, at one appointment with my Stanford doctor, he shook his head and said “if you don’t get out of California you’re going to die waiting on the list.”
 I was 39, sleeping almost 20 hours a day and beginning to accept I might not make it.